 Initially, the Fila Brasileiro served various roles on Brazilian plantations.
 Its primary tasks included hunting large game, tracking down fugitive slaves, and guarding estates.
 The breed's name, "Fila," is derived from the Portuguese word "filar," meaning "to hold" or "to grab."
 This is a testament to the breed's natural instinct to seize and hold intruders.

 The Fila Brasileiro sports a short, dense coat that requires minimal grooming.
-The coat comes in a variety of colors, including solid black, brindle, fawn, and variations of these shades.
+The coat comes in a variety of colours, including solid black, brindle, fawn, and variations of these shades.
 One of the breed's most distinctive features is its loose, elastic skin, especially noticeable around the neck and face.

 The Fila's head is massive and features a distinct forehead, often referred to as the "stop."
 Their ears are medium-sized and pendant, framing an expression that conveys both intelligence and vigilance.
 The breed's eyes are typically dark and soulful, adding to its imposing appearance.